 Water Minister Rajendra Pal Gautam held a meeting with protesting engineers of the DJB (Delhi Jal Board) yesterday, following which the decision to put off the agitation was taken, a member of the engineers' body said.

-However, there was no let up on the government's tirade against DJB CEO Keshav Chandra, against whom a case has been referred to the Delhi Assembly's privilege committee.
+However, there was no let up on the government's tirade against DJB CEO Keshav Chandra, as a case against him has been referred to the Delhi Assembly's privilege committee.

 When contacted, Chandra said he was on medical leave and not in a position to comment.